amirhosseinhajian/image-processing/Assignment-1/readme.md

 # Image Processing Projects
-A simple image processing projects using opencv with python
+simple image processing projects using opencv with python

 ## How To Install
 Run following command: